Closet Organizing in a few easy steps

 - Type – Sleeve, fabric, neck cut, casual, business, formal and if you have a small enough wardrobe season.

 - Use shoe boxes to protect and store shoes, but only if there is space.
 There is no reason to cram a bunch of boxes in just to claim you organized.
-If anything keep the shoes that need it most in the boxes and then stack other shoes on top.
+If anything keeps the shoes that need it most in the boxes and then stack other shoes on top.
 Hanging shoe bags are also beneficial.
 Use the extra hanger space or door space to your advantage.

 - Add additional shelving.
 Even in apartments, you can get creative.
 Add shelving in strategic places in and outside your closet to house shoes, folded clothes, and accessories.